Beckenham Junction station

 Beckenham Junction is the main railway and tram station in Beckenham in the London Borough of Bromley, south London.
 The railway stop is on the Chatham Main Line, 8 mi 53 chain down the line from London Victoria and situated between Kent House and Shortlands.
 The tram stop is one of the eastern termini of Tramlink.

-For train journeys, Beckenham Junction is in Travelcard Zone 4.
+For train journeys, Beckenham Junction is in London fare zone 4.
 Most trains that call are operated by Southeastern, but some Southern services also call.

 Facilities

 The station has a car park with 88 spaces, and is usually staffed during operating hours.
 The station also has a small convenience store, coffee kiosk and toilets, which are only available during staffing hours.